International Travel and COVID-19

 Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect long prison sentences and heavy fines.

-Montenegrin law does not prohibit sexual acts between individuals of the same sex.
-However, homosexuality is not widely accepted in country Montenegrin society.
+Montenegrin law does not criminalize sexual acts or relationships between persons of the same sex.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics